quartztz/countdown-app/README.md

 ## IMPLEMENTED
 Already implemented features include:
  - a functioning ui: shows the (correctly formatted) time between the current time and a user set date.
-Also works with multiple end dates and multiple timers.;
+Also works with multiple end dates and multiple timers;
+ - ability to add new countdowns through a "plus" button at the top of the screen; when pressed, opens a popup where the user can add a title and an end date;
  - a scuffed way to have a background image;

 ## TODO